Written by: Lawrence Flick

 Another situation where uninsured motorist coverage can be invaluable is a hit-and-run accident or crash involving a so-called “phantom” motorist.
 When a driver has hit and run you, you may not be able to identify that driver or their insurance company.
 This is another situation in which you may be able to make a claim on your uninsured motorist coverage

-Flick Law Firm has recovered money for people injured by uninsured motorists.
+Lawrence Flick is the founder of Flick Law Firm and has recovered money for people injured by uninsured motorists.
 If you or someone you love was seriously injured, disabled, or killed in a traffic accident caused by an underinsured or uninsured motorist, consult with Flick Law Firm today.
 We have been successfully handling car accident cases since 1995, and we will work to help you obtain fair compensation for your accident-related damages.